 I write to inspire children to follow their dreams.
 My books are, Mary Cassatt: Impressionist Painter; award-winning Charlie Russell, Tale-Telling Cowboy Artist and my newest, Maxfield Parrish: Painter of Magical Make-Believe.
 Pelican Publishing Co. has published all my books.
 In the Selected Works column on the right, click on the book's title to learn more.

-I live with my family and two cats in Anacortes in the northwest corner of Washington State.
+I live with my family in Anacortes in the northwest corner of Washington State.
 When not writing, you might find me on our boat watching for whales in the nearby beautiful San Juan Islands or Canada.